 Separate vs. Shared First Aid Kits

 Personally, I feel that there is a lot of overlap between pet first aid kits and our human first aid kits.
-Most items are common-use and some are lifed, so it seems more efficient (for our situation at least) to have a few extras in the home kit and with the vehicle kits.
+Most items are common-use and some are lifed.
+It seems more efficient (for our situation at least) to have a few extras in the home kit and with the vehicle kits instead of complete stand alone pet first aid kits.

 Stocking a Pet-Friendly First Aid Kit